e271828e/Flight.jl/docs/notes/design/framework_design.md

 but no mass, fuel the reverse, only `pwp` has angular momentum), and a bundle forces zero-filled identity noise through every port — the "silently sum nothing" hazard in a new coat.
 A `sum_ports!`-style helper (instantiate + wire + export in one call) is guarded-addition sugar, added when migration shows the pattern repeated.
+The junctions themselves — summing junctions, Bool gates — are the seed of the standard component library committed in §15.7: ordinary components, no framework privileges, inventory grown strictly by migration demand.

 The ledger against FlightCore's tree walk, recorded: its zero-wiring convenience and its worst failure mode were the same property — a contributor with a forgotten trait